Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 In this module, we will start by creating the first microservice named `ACA Web API – Backend` as illustrated in the [architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg){target=_blank}.
 Followed by that we will provision the  Azure resources needed to deploy the service to Azure Container Apps using the Azure CLI.

-### 1. Create the backend API project (Web API)
+### 1. Set up Git Repository & Variable Scripts

+#### Git Repository

+This workshop typically spans several days.
+As such, you may close your tools, end CLI sessions, reboot, or simply want to persist working implementations in a repository as each module builds upon the one before it.
+A local Git repository can help.

-- Open a command-line terminal and create a folder for your project.
-Use the `code` command to launch Visual Studio Code from that directory as shown:
+- Open a command-line terminal and create a folder for your project, then switch to that folder.

+    === "Windows"
         ```shell
+        md TasksTracker.ContainerApps
+        cd TasksTracker.ContainerApps
+        ```
+    === "Linux"
+        ```shell
         mkdir ~\TasksTracker.ContainerApps
         cd ~\TasksTracker.ContainerApps
+        ```

+- Initialize the git repository.

+    ```shell
+    git init
+    ```

+- Use the `code` command to launch Visual Studio Code from that directory as shown:

+    ```shell
     code .
     ```

-- From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder `TasksTracker.ContainerApps` and execute `dotnet --info`.
+- From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder _TasksTracker.ContainerApps_.

+!!! note
+    Throughout the documentation, we may refer to the _TasksTracker.ContainerApps_ directory as _root_ to keep documentation simpler.

+- Create a `.gitignore` file in the `TasksTracker.ContainerApps` directory.
+This ensures we keep our git repo clean of build assets and other artifacts.

+    === ".gitignore"
+        ```shell
+        # Exclude build artifacts
+        **/obj/
+        **/bin/
+        **/dist/
+        ```

+- Commit the `.gitignore` file.

+    ```shell
+    git add .\.gitignore
+    git commit -m "Add .gitignore"
+    ```

+#### Set-Variables & Variables Script

+- In the `TasksTracker.ContainerApps` root create a new file called `Set-Variables.ps1`.

+- Copy the [Set-Variables.ps1 script](../../aca/13-appendix/03-variables.md){target=_blank} into the newly-created `Set-Variables.ps1` file and save it.

+- Perform an initial commit of the `Set-Variables.ps1` file.

+    ```shell
+    git add .\Set-Variables.ps1
+    git commit -m "Initialize Set-Variables.ps1"
+    ```

+- Execute the script.
+You will do this repeatedly throughout the modules.
+The output of the script will inform you how many variables are written out.
+Since we have not set any yet, it will be `0`.

+    ```shell
+    .\Set-Variables.ps1
+    ```

+- Perform an initial commit of the variables file.

+    ```shell
+    git add .\Variables.ps1
+    git commit -m "Initialize Variables.ps1"
+    ```

+### 2. Create the backend API project (Web API)

+- In the terminal execute `dotnet --info`.
 Take note of the intalled .NET SDK versions.

 - Inside the `TasksTracker.ContainerApps` project folder create a new file and set the .NET SDK version from the above command: